SPoovathumkadavil/Syvio-Detrola/BIO/Expanding on Natural Selection/Hardy Weinberg EQ.md

 _(You may want to write this down...)_

 An **allele** is one (1) version of a gene.
 A gene, composed of DNA, is often considered to serve as the instructions for making a protein within a cell.
-Thus, one allele could serve as the instructions to make one version of a protein, a second allele could be used to make a different version, and so on.
+Thus, one allele could serve as the instructions to make one version of a protein, a second allele could be used to make a different version, and so on. #Important

 A **genotype** is the genetic make-up of an individual.
 Every one inherits one (1) allele (i.e. version of a gene) from each of their parents.